hackclub/hackclub/workshops/functional_programming_3/README.md

 ---
-name: 'Functional Programming with js ( part-3 )'
+name: 'Functional Programming with JS (Part 3)'
-description: 'Learn how to deal with Arrays in Functional Programming with Ramda!'
+description: 'Learn how to deal with arrays in Functional Programming with Ramda!'
 author: '@bajpai244'
 ---